fxp-jim/HorizonDocs/Horizon User Guide/05 Sales Order/SALES ORDERS.md

 # SALES ORDERS

-A sales order initiates the process of fulfilling a customer's request for products or services.
+A sales order initiates fulfilling a customer's request for products or services.
+Sales order records capture customer details, transaction specifics, and itemized orders, with options for adjusting pricing, applying discounts, and taxes.
+They enable demand and invoice generation and allow for printing the record for documentation.
 Follow these streamlined steps for efficient sales order management:
 ##### **Create a Sales Order
 ___
 1. Ensure the customer's record exists.
 If not, [create a new customer record](https://github.com/Fx-Professional-Services/HorizonDocs/blob/sales_order/Horizon%20User%20Guide/03%20Customers/Create%20a%20New%20Customer%20Record.md).